 Any project funded partially or in whole by the Cedar Trails Partnership must bear the words "Provided by the Cedar Trails Partnership," or words to that effect.
 The Partnership shall have final approval of all media releases concerning the grant and of the recognition of the grant as a funding source for the project.

-Cedar Trails Partnership grants will be awarded periodically with funds generated by the Cedar Trails Festival and other activities.
+Cedar Trails Partnership grants will be awarded periodically as funding allows.
 The Partnership gives higher priority to projects which provide long-term benefits to the Cedar Valley recreational trail system and its users.

 Grant Project Scoring Criteria

 Applications shall be judged on the basis of the following criteria, though the project's score may not be the only factor considered in the decision:

 - Degree to which the project impacts all trail users

 - Degree to which the project impacts the safety of trail users

 - Degree to which the project enhances the trail environment